LooksGoodApp/flutter-value-extensions/README.md

 Controllers, Streams, Sinks, Sync/Async variations, broadcast/not broadcast streams.
 That is a lot to type and to keep in mind.

-`ValueNotifier`s, on the other hand, are a lot simpler, lighter and need less code.
-But they lack Stream's power – it's hard to make derived notifiers, dispose them automatically, subscribe and cancel subscriptions and integrated them without crazy nesting in UI. **Value Extensions** solves this problem.
+`ValueNotifier`s, on the other hand, are a lot simpler, lighter, and need less code.
+But they lack Stream's power – it's hard to make derived notifiers, dispose of them automatically, subscribe and cancel subscriptions and integrated them without crazy nesting in UI. **Value Extensions** solves this problem.

 ## Getting started